1976 Tour de France: The Pyrenees

-Stage 14 included the Col de Mente, the Portillon, Peyresourde, a summit finish at St.-Lary-Soulon and would change the Tour dramatically as by the end of the day nearly no one would be within ten minutes of the Yellow Jersey.
-It started off no different from any other day in the mountains with the breakaway hopefuls and KOM hunters attacking the early climbs hoping to stay away or going for points but before long there was a group of five formidable riders in an escape that caught the attention of Guimard for one reason or another, possibly because it included Luis Ocaña.
-Ocaña was about ten minutes behind Van Impe, a considerable distance, but Ocaña was a very strong rider and due to his performance earlier in the season was seen as once again being a potential contender for the Tour.
+Stage 14 included the Col de Mente, the Portillon, Peyresourde, a summit finish at St.-Lary-Soulon and changed the race dramatically as by the end of the day almost no one was within ten minutes of the Yellow Jersey.
+It started off no different from any other day in the mountains with the breakaway hopefuls and KOM hunters attacking the early climbs hoping to stay away or going for points but before long there was a group of five formidable riders in an escape that caught the attention of Guimard, possibly because it included Luis Ocaña.
+Ocaña was about ten minutes behind Van Impe, a considerable distance, but Ocaña was a very strong rider and due to his performance earlier in the season was seen as once again being a contender for the Tour.
 This in conjunction with the facts that at the time it was still burned in everyone's mind what Ocana had done to essentially win the 1971 Tour, and the last time Ocaña had ridden a stage that included the Col de Menté, during the 1973 Tour de France, he dropped every rider in the field and won the stage by several minutes over everyone other than Zoetemelk.
 Whatever Guimard's reasons, he wanted Van Impe to join in this attack which also included other very strong climbers in the Giro contender Walter Riccomi and Spanish climbing specialist Pedro Torres, but this obviously was not part of the pre-planned strategy and on the surface seemed unnecessarily risky, as Van Impe was reluctant to do so when Guimard gave him the order.
 Guimard followed his gut and became animated, threatening to hit him with the team car if he didn't attack and after the discussion was over Van Impe was on his way to bridging the gap as Zoetemelk, Delisle, Poulidor and the defending champ watched without reacting, either feeling unable to survive a long range attack, or in the case of Zoetemelk not feeling the breakaway would survive.